 Overview

-Nathan Brunette is a partner in the Technology and Intellectual Property practice group.
-He focuses his practice on patent and intellectual property litigation as well as complex business disputes.
-He has represented clients in state and federal courts, private arbitration, and Uniform Domain Name Dispute Resolution Policy proceedings.
-His experience includes litigating patent, trademark, trade dress, licensing, cybersquatting, trade secret, civil antitrust, and commercial matters.
+Nathan Brunette draws on his behind the scenes as a federal judicial clerk, both at the trial court level (U.S. District Court for the District of Maryland) and at the U.S. Court of Appeals for the Federal Circuit to effectively represent technology and consumer products companies in high-stakes patent and IP litigation.
+He has represented clients in state and federal courts, private arbitration, and International Trade Commission Section 337 investigations.
+His experience includes litigating patent, trademark, trade dress, licensing, cybersquatting, trade secret, IP-related antitrust, and IP-related commercial matters.
 In addition, he counsels clients about the protection, enforcement, and monetization of technology and intellectual property assets in the context of business opportunities and transactions.

 Experience